jetedonner/jetedonner.github.io/_posts/2022-10-04-3d-models-by-me.md

 Textures Info: Sorry guys but this basic 3d model features no detailed texures / materials.
 I just added a simple snake skin to the whole model.
 You are free to skin the model to your needs or as you like in Blender.

-The model is available for download as FBX and as Blend file from my website [kimhauser.ch](https://kimhauser.ch) or [Sketchfab](https://sketchfab.com/3d-models/snake-cobra-animated-base-model-e2e55fd17aad4309ac4782b1d3e67c2f).
+The model is available for download as FBX and as Blend file from my website [kimhauser.ch](https://kimhauser.ch){:target="_blank" rel="noopener"} or [Sketchfab](https://sketchfab.com/3d-models/snake-cobra-animated-base-model-e2e55fd17aad4309ac4782b1d3e67c2f){:target="_blank" rel="noopener"}.
 Feel free to download, use and amend  it as you please.

 #### 3D Snake / Cobra Model (Head Raised Up)
 The same snake model with a different pose setup.